randjelovicaleks/to-do-app/README.md

 ## API - ToDoApi

-REST API done in .NET Core framework which include the following:
+REST API done in .NET Core framework which includes the following:

 * Preview of to do list
 * Update of to do list & list items (including list/item reordering)